nanostores/router/README.md

 ## Usage

-You can use `getPagePath()` to avoid hard coding URL to a template.
+Using `getPagePath()` avoids hard coding URL in templates.
 It is better to use the router as a single place of truth.

 ```tsx